logo for volleyballadvisors.com

 Players are allowed to switch the positions after the serve – they have to return to their own spot on the rotation after before the next serve.

 To read more about the positions, go to volleyball positions.
-You find them from the basic volleyball rules MAIN page.
+You find them in the basic volleyball rules page.

 Subs